Yellowcard: 2005–2006: Lights and Sounds

-Paper Walls (2006–2008)
+2006–2008: Paper Walls

 On October 16, 2006, Yellowcard announced via its website that the group was back in the studio recording a new album.
 Guitarist Ryan Mendez posted on the official Yellowcard message board on October 21, 2006, that three songs had been completed and stated, "I really think fans of both older and newer Yellowcard are going to be very happy."
 Pre-production began in October 2006, and tracking began in January 2007.
 Between the months of January and March 2007, studio footage labeled "Yellowcard Sessions" regarding the band's progress on making the album was posted on their Myspace, with a new video added every Thursday.
 In total, 10 videos were posted, with additional footage released on the deluxe CD/DVD edition of Paper Walls.
 Additionally, in January 2007, some sample demo songs were released on the band's MySpace, though they were only rough recordings from pre-production and not the final recorded versions.
 The first demo was a 30-second preview of the iTunes bonus track, "Bombers", and the second was a clip of an unmixed version of "Light Up the Sky".

 The first Yellowcard show since October 2006 took place on March 29, 2007, at the Troubadour in Hollywood, California.
 At the show, lead singer Ryan Key announced to a sold-out crowd that the new album would be titled Paper Walls.
 He said he would "probably get in trouble for [it]", but went on to announce the title anyway; Key also announced the album title during a concert at Southern Connecticut State University.
 During the Troubadour show, the group played two songs from its new album ("Fighting" and "The Takedown").
 Yellowcard played an acoustic set the next night at the Troubadour and premiered two new songs, "Shadows and Regrets" and "Light Up the Sky".